Nervoic/NvcSave/README.md

 -It is used to store data in memory for the duration of the project.
 It can be useful for simple saves and system resets.

 3. __JsonSaveManager__:
 -It is used to save and encrypt data in json format.
-Before using this class, make sure that you have entered the key and iv for encryption, or implemented a cloud-based key generation system.
+Before using this class, make sure that you have entered the key and iv in CryptoManager class for encryption, or implemented a cloud-based key generation system.

+4. __CryptoManager__:
+-It is used to encrypt and decrypt data.
+By default, it is used by the JsonSaveManager class.
+Before using, do not forget to enter your key and iv in the key and iv field

 For more information, see the xml documentation inside the code.